 Angela Bonavita ’18

-Bonavita, a center-based program manager for Autism Allies in western Massachusetts, credits the unwavering support she received from her professors with giving her the confidence to push beyond her limits academically and professionally.
-Today, in addition to her duties at Autism Allies, she is a full-time student in Bay Path University’s accelerated master’s program in applied behavior analysis.
+Bonavita, a board-certified behavior analyst at Behavioral Transformations in North Carolina, credits the unwavering support she received from her professors with giving her the confidence to push beyond her limits academically and professionally.

 “Thanks to the knowledge and resources provided to me by the professors in the program, I was given the tools I need to move forward with my education and become confident in my future as a behavior analyst,” Bonavita said.
 “I owe an immense amount of my success to Dr. Martasian and the rest of the psychology department faculty - both full time and adjunct - as I would not be prepared to take on the world and the future of my education without their support and guidance.”

-Bonavita said the broad range of classes she took during her academic career at Salve introduced her to a variety of career paths, but it wasn't until she took Introduction to Applied Behavior Analysis with Dr. Sheila Quinn that she truly discovered her passion for psychology.
+Bonavita said the broad range of courses she took during her academic career introduced her to a variety of career paths, but it wasn't until she took Introduction to Applied Behavior Analysis that she truly discovered her passion for psychology.
 “Of all my experiences as a psychology major, what has made the most impact on me has had to be the relationships I was able to build with both students and faculty within the department,” she said.
 “I was never afraid to take a leap of faith, whether academically or professionally, because I knew that I had an incredible support system.

 “I would advise incoming students to be open minded about new experiences or classes based on their interests, and to not be afraid to take that leap of faith if they feel it is right for them,” she added.
 “Being open to new ideas and experiences will ultimately lead you to your true passion.”